Our take on RethinkDB vs today's NoSQL

 - All cluster operations are scriptable via CLI tools.

 Many products are easy to use, but we think RethinkDB is beautiful.
-See the screenshots or the screencast video and be the judge yourself.
+See the screencast video and be the judge yourself.

 Massively parallelized distributed infrastructure